On the family of Wigner functions for N-level quantum system: The Wigner function via the Stratonovich-Weyl correspondence

 \subsection{The Stratonovich-Weyl postulates}

 Let's consider an N-dimensional quantum system in a mixed state that is defined by the density matrix operator $\varrho$ acting on the Hilbert space $\mathbb{C}^N$.
-According to the basic principles of quantum mechanics there is a mapping between the operators on the Hilbert space of a finite-dimensional quantum system and the functions on the phase space of its classical mechanical counterpart.
-Starting from the density matrix $\varrho$, the map determines the Wigner quasiprobability distribution $W_\varrho(\Omega_N)$ over a phase space $\Omega_N$ and can be implemented with the aid of the Stratonovich–Weyl operator kernel $\Delta(\Omega_N)$:
+According to the basic principles of quantum mechanics, there is a mapping between the operators on the Hilbert space of a finite-dimensional quantum system and the functions on the phase space of its classical mechanical counterpart.
+This mapping can be realized with the aid of the Stratonovich-Weyl operator kernel $\Delta(\Omega_N)$ defined over a phase space $\Omega_N$.
+Particularly, the Wigner quasiprobability distribution $W_\varrho(\Omega_N)$ corresponding to a density matrix $\varrho\,$ reads: